Effective Solutions for Septic System Drainage Problems

 SepticTankBacteria.com

 Above the GroundWater Septic Systems can be done.
 It all starts with where the main waste line leaves the home.
-The questions that come to mind are how high or how low does this main waste line leave the home and how deep is the groundwater table at its highest?
+The questions that come to mind are: How high does this main waste line leave the home?
+Or, how low does it leave the home?
+Additionally, how deep is the groundwater table at its highest?

 French Drains will give you a clue on what you are dealing with:

-If the home has a French Drain system below the foundation and is active with constant groundwater going into it and being pumped by a lift station outside and into an area that ends with an open pipe.
+If the home has a French Drain system below the foundation, it is active with constant groundwater going into it.
+The water gets pumped by a lift station outside and into an area that ends with an open pipe.
 This is important to know.
 You cannot control Mother Nature.
-You can help her and pray but at the end of the day, Mother Nature will do what Mother Nature wants.
+You can help her.
+You can pray.
+At the end of the day, Mother Nature will do what Mother Nature wants.

 The Main Line Leaving your home:

-If the main waste line leaving the home is below the foundation into this groundwater, The Lift Station to pump up the waste must be anchored into the ground so the groundwater does not push it up.
-Anytime you break a floor up to install a liftstation into even when groundwater is close, You must anchor it down solidly.
+The main waste line leaving the home can be below the foundation into this groundwater.
+In such cases, the Lift Station must pump up the waste.
+It must be anchored into the ground so the groundwater does not push it up.
+When you break a floor to install a lift station, you must anchor it down solidly.
+This is important even when groundwater is close.
 Even with a mid-high line also.

 You cannot control Mother Nature.
-You can help her and pray but at the end of the day, Mother Nature will do what Mother Nature wants.
+You can help her.
+Pray.
+At the end of the day, Mother Nature will do what she wants.

 SepticTankBacteria.com

-A highline waste line system where a liftstation can be sat on a concrete basement floor, You must cement a ring around the liftstation to keep it from moving.
+A highline waste line system requires placing the liftstation on a concrete basement floor.
+You must cement a ring around the liftstation to keep it from moving.
 You may have to knock a hole thru the foundation.
 This must be way above the GroundWater and at least 3 feet above the ground outside.
 This may change when we add the Septic Tank!

 High GroundWater Septic Tank placement: